 The family run café and coffee shop use vegetables grown in the gardens at Sandringham and handmade jams and chutneys are used in many of their dishes, whilst also being sold in the gift shop too.
 Enjoy a variety of freshly prepared dishes, snacks and cakes in the café or maybe an ice cream, drink or takeaway from the kiosk.

-The Queen’s private estate was turned into a Country Park in 1968 with 142 hectares of land, but throughout time this has increased to nearly 243 hectares which are now open to the public.
+The King’s private estate was turned into a Country Park in 1968 with 142 hectares of land, but throughout time this has increased to nearly 243 hectares which are now open to the public.
 There are two main trails for visitors to enjoy a walk along; one which is 1 ½ miles long and the other 2 ½ miles.
 Although there are also many other woodland walks to discover across the Country Park.